DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Basic Syntax for C.md

 }
 ```

 Extra conditions can be added into the if statement which will be check if the first condition is not satisfied.
+Also, a statement (else) can be added which will execute when none of the statements in the if condition are true.

 ```c
 void main()